microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ![Device Programming Successful](images/Device_Programming_Successful.png)

 ## Operation
-After having programmed both the desk and door module circuits, the result will not not visible immediately.
-Once both modules have power, the desk module will initiate the ``` BT_scan() ``` function which takes about 20 seconds to complete.
-After that 20 seconds is done, the 'STAT2' LED on the RN4678 Click shown in Figure 9 (in the red box) turns off.
+After programming both the Desk and Door modules, the result will not not visible immediately.
+Once both modules are programmed and have power supplied, the desk module will first initiate the ``` BT_scan() ``` function which takes about 20 seconds to complete.
+After the ``` BT_scan() ``` function has been completed about 20 seconds later, the 'STAT2' LED on the RN4678 Click shown in Figure 9 (in the red box) turns off.

 *Figure 9 - RN4678 STAT2 LED*